andaze/WebCorporate/content/solution/signalr/index.en.md

 ### Product Image

-At Andaz, we use the SignalR interactive communication framework to speed up the development of interactive communication websites.
+At Andaze, we use the SignalR interactive communication framework to speed up the development of interactive communication websites.
 Please feel free to contact our professionals to discuss your needs.

 ### Case Study

 **Industry**: Major distribution company Problem: The company was operating a web-based e-mail function, and the problem was that the "refresh" button on the browser had to be pressed to check for new e-mails.

 **Summary**: By deploying SignalR, the new mail is pushed from the server side.
 By using "Azure Signal R Service" together, the quality of the technology was maintained and development costs were reduced.